YutaAI/IdleCultivation/README.md

 Save File Guide
 ------------------
 Use the paths according to your OS System to find your save file.
+(Look for "Idle Cultivation" folder name)

 MacOS: /Users/user/Library/Application Support/LOVE/